 Begin the trip to Wollombi via a scenic drive along Tourist Drive 33, which follows parts of the Great North Road (also known as the Convict Trail), a historic road that was convict built in 1836, which still connects Sydney to the Hunter (see our guide for more information about travelling on Tourist Drive 33).
 Feel relaxed as you pass scenic surrounds and catch a glimpse of the farm animals that graze on acres of grassy paddocks.

-Wollombi Market is located adjacent to the Wollombi Tavern property and is held in the cattle sales yard, its rural significance is a highlight of the area.
-Wherever you stay in Wollombi, whether it’s pre-booked accommodation or free camping on the grounds of Wollombi Tavern, everything is within 5-minutes walking distance, such as cafes, galleries, a restaurant, a cellar door, and a general store.
+The second market; Wollombi Markets is located adjacent to the Wollombi Tavern property and is held in the cattle sales yard, its rural significance is a highlight of the area.
+Wherever you stay in Wollombi village, whether it’s pre-booked accommodation or free camping on the grounds of Wollombi Tavern, everything is within 5-minutes walking distance, such as galleries, a restaurant, a cellar door, cafes and a general store.
 This is an important aspect if you are travelling in a campervan, due to the fact that Wollombi Markets attracts thousands to the usually quiet and peaceful town every long weekend Monday holiday.
 Once you’re set up accommodation wise everything here is easy!